felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 buy at an extra cost from scalpers.
 Add 60 USD for an SDRAM expansion and you could even play Neo Geo and Game Boy Advance games on your MiSTer (which is not at all possible on any Analogue system)!

 Marketing is everything, and people keep falling for Analogue's clever tactics.
-The *only* aces Analogue has in its pocket are:
+The *only* aces Analogue has up its sleeve are:

 * their beautiful designs
 * the possibility to load games from actual cartridges instead of an SD card